Common Names: Flea Beetle, Leaf Beetle

 Economic Importance: Adult beetles chew holes in leaves, especially in the early spring.
 Larvae damage plant roots.

 Natural control: Beneficial nematodes control the larvae in the soil.
 Encourage biodiversity in the garden: plant a varied mix of crops along with susceptible plants.
 Encourage biodiversity of insects, birds, plants, and small animals and spray Garrett Juice plus citrus oil.
 Neem sprays will also help.
 Fleas can be controlled with good nutrition.
 Animals with decent diets will not have serious flea problems.
 See Malcolm Beck's book Lessons n Nature for the paunch manure story.
-Also try the Muenster Natural Dog Food.
+Also

 Organic Control: Neem, citrus oil, and row covers.
 Garlic spray will often control if applied early and often.